 2. The German Spring Offensive was led by specialist stormtroopers, who pushed back the Allies as much as 60 miles.

-3. However a number of factors, including shortages of men and munitions, saw the German advance slow and stall.
+3. A number of factors, including shortages of men and munitions, saw the German advance in western Europe slow and stall.

 4. The domestic situation in Germany was also deteriorating, due largely to food shortages caused by the Allied blockade.